Throw it away? No way! Fix it at the Repair Café!

-Canterbury Community Centre is serviced by OC Transpo buses #9, #14, and #18 and there are some parking spaces on site and around the neighboring streets.
+Overbrook Community Centre is serviced by OC Transpo buses #9, #14, and #18 and there are some parking spaces on site and around the neighboring streets.
 Parking is limited, so if you can bike or bus, that would be ideal.

 What can I bring to the event?

 Please bring one item to be fixed to allow time for everyone to see a fixer and learn new skills.
 If you bring more than one item, the first item will be registered and once it’s fixed, the second item will be registered, and so on.
-You can bring small appliances, jewellery, clothes, musical instruments, small furniture, computers, bikes, and more!
+You can bring small appliances, jewellery, clothes, musical instruments, small furniture, computers, bikes, knives to sharpen, and more!
 Please bring any replacement parts you’ll need to complete the fix, ie. buttons, switches, new power cords, and zippers.

 Why do I need to register on Eventbrite when this is a free event?

 We like knowing how many people are coming, so we can buy enough cookies, but also so we can prepare with enough volunteer fixers and helpers.
 Your registration helps us to plan and we really appreciate it.
 Please visit our registration page here.